Azure-Samples/cloud-services-dotnet-internal-load-balancer/README.md

  ![3](./Images/3.jpg)

-- Then Publish
+- Then publish this cloud service.

  ![4](./Images/4.jpg)

 ## How to verify

-We can login to a VM within that VNet, then try access the Cloud Service by ILB's IP  with port 8080 to verify if the internal load balancer works fine or not.
+We can login to a VM within that Azure Virtual Network, then try access the Cloud Service by ILB's IP  with port 8080 to verify if the internal load balancer works fine or not.